towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateProceduralNoise.markdown

 screen position \(xc,yc\).

-'modulateColor' is the base color of the noise patch \- it defaults to white, ie. the noise has only luminance, but no color.
+'modulateColor' is the base color of the noise patch - it defaults to white, ie. the noise has only luminance, but no color.
 If you'd set it to
 \[255 0 0\] you'd get a reddish noise.

-'contrast' is the amplitude of your patch in intensity units \- A factor that is multiplied to the random number before converting the value into a color value. 'contrast' may be a bit of a misleading term here...
+'contrast' is the amplitude of your patch in intensity units - A factor that is multiplied to the random number before converting the value into a color value. 'contrast' may be a bit of a misleading term here...

-'seed' Defines the random seed for drawing of a pseudo\-random patch.
+'seed' Defines the random seed for drawing of a pseudo-random patch.

-Make sure to use the [Screen](/docs/Screen)\('DrawTextures', ...\); function properly, instead of the [Screen](/docs/Screen)\('DrawTexture', ...\); function, if you want to draw many different patches simultaneously \- this is much faster\!
+Make sure to use the [Screen](/docs/Screen)\('DrawTextures', ...\); function properly, instead of the [Screen](/docs/Screen)\('DrawTexture', ...\); function, if you want to draw many different patches simultaneously - this is much faster\!